kvnnap/spectral-image-denoising/README.md

-  -h, --help       show this help message and exit --config CONFIG  File path to the JSON ParameterSpace list (default=config.json) --result RESULT  Where to save the JSON Run object (default=result.json) --temp TEMP      Where to save intermediate JSON Run objects (default=temp.json) --cores CORES    Number of cores to use.
+  -h, --help       show this help message and exit --config CONFIG  File path to the JSON ParameterSpace list (default=config.json) --result RESULT  Where to save the JSON Run object (default=result.json) --image-base PTH Where to load images from (default='') --temp TEMP      Where to save intermediate JSON Run objects (default=temp.json) --cores CORES    Number of cores to use.
 0 uses maximum (default=0)
 ```